top of page

 Discussing the End Goal

-Have a timeline in mind.
-Will you move closer?
-When?
-These goals anchor the relationship and offer something tangible to look forward to.
+Have a clear timeline in mind.
+Will you move closer together?
+When will that happen?
+These goals anchor your relationship, giving you something tangible to anticipate.

 Planning for Reunification

-Start saving, researching job markets, or evaluating educational opportunities near each other.
-The future should be a shared blueprint.
+Start saving and researching job markets or educational opportunities near each other.
+The future should serve as a shared blueprint that you both work towards.

 Signs It’s Working vs. Signs of Concern